What is the Law on Noise From Neighbours?

 - Talk to them – Most loud parties don’t need a police officer to get them to calm down.
 Simply (and politely) inform your neighbours that the noise is too loud and ask them if they’ll be so kind as to turn it down a little.

 - Contact the Local Authorities – Inform the police about the issue, ideally with a written complaint.
 The authorities should come to investigate and, if the noise is excessive, they should remedy the matter.
-Usually this just involves the police asking your neighbour to keep it down, however, if they continue with this behavior the police may give them a fine or could even confiscate their equipment.
+Usually, this just involves the police asking your neighbour to keep it down, however, if they continue with this behaviour the police may give them a fine or could even confiscate their equipment.

 - Go to Court – If the problem persists, you can seek a judicial solution.
 Your lawyer can formally request that the neighbour desist from their behaviour and, if that doesn’t work, you can go to court.
 When approaching the courts, you can either apply for an interdict against your neighbour or you can sue for damages suffered because of the noise.